MTA-Cooperative PRMT5 Inhibitor

 Scientific Rationale

-MTAP deletion results in the accumulation of methylthioadenosine (MTA) within cancer cells.
-The MTA binds to PRMT5 to form the PRMT5-MTA complex.
-This new complex creates a novel drug target for the treatment of MTAP-deleted cancers.
+Methylthioadenosine Phosphorylase or MTAP is a gene that frequently suffers homozygous deletion in cancer which results in the accumulation of methylthioadenosine (MTA) within cancer cells.
+MTA binds to PRMT5 and forms the PRMT5-MTA complex.
+This new complex creates a novel drug target for the potential treatment of MTAP-deleted cancers.

 Unmet Need

-MTAP deletion occurs in around 9.3 percent of all cancers, including a high percentage of pancreatic cancer, non-small cell lung cancer, and mesothelioma.
-MTAP-deleted cancers are associated with a poor prognosis; median overall survival rates are 24 months for tumors with homozygous deletions and 115 months for tumors with wildtype 9p21 deletions,20 representing a significant unmet medical need.
+MTAP homozygous deletion occurs in around 10 percent of cancers,20 including a high percentage of non-small cell lung cancer (NSCLC), pancreatic cancer and mesothelioma.
+MTAP-deleted cancers are associated with a poor prognosis; median survival rates among pan-cancer patients with tumors harboring homozygous co-deletions of 9p21 are significantly lower than the tumors with wildtype 9p21 (24 months vs. 115 months),20 representing a significant unmet medical need.

 By the numbers: